greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 **Markdown** is a simple text formatting language.
 You will use it to create content for your web site.
 If you have Ubuntu, you will find the re-text markdown editor in the software center.
 You could just use your GUI text editor (Mousepad or Gedit), but, re-text provides a nice preview feature and syntax highlighting.

-**Code editor** You will need this specialized editor to create and modify your pade design files like HTML templates, and CSS style sheets.
+**Code editor** You will need this specialized editor to create and modify your page design files like HTML templates, and CSS style sheets.
 Although you can use a simple text editor, a code editor provides extra functionality that makes producing code easier.
 Here are three good ones:
 [Gedit](https://wiki.gnome.org/Apps/Gedit#Download), [Sublime Text 3](https://www.sublimetext.com/3), and [Atom](https://atom.io/).
 Click on the links for download and install instructions.

 You will notice that you have not yet installed the Pelican site generator tool.
 That will happen shortly.